 Recommendations for future prevention - Query about potential preventative measures that can be implemented to prevent such incidents from happening again

-Below is an example for a suggested incident report:
+Below is an example of a suggested incident report:

 STEP 2: Automatically distribute the reports to relevant stakeholders